equinox-project/equinox-js/docs/docs/message-db/inline-projections.md

 lucky you'll have caught it with observability tooling.
 The former now needs a more involved intervention as well.
 Instead of replaying the projection you'll need to write a script that traverses the category and updates the projection in place for every affected stream.

 ### Setting up

-Setting up immediately consistent read models requires some extra work on top of the regular message-db install.
+Setting up inline read models requires some extra work on top of the regular message-db install.
 The read model needs to be in the same database as your events and you must use a role that has privileges on the `message_store` schema as well as your projection schema.